Keith-Hughes/BursaryDatabase/README.md

 ### Interacting with the Database

-- [Explain how users can interact with the database, including CRUD operations.]
+- The database is pre-loaded with procedures and functions to facilitate the data regarding bursaries.

 ### Executing Procedures